PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: PV-RCNN++: Faster and Better 3D Detection With PV-RCNN Framework

 \subsection{Sectorized Proposal-Centric Sampling for Efficient and Representative Keypoint Sampling}

-The keypoint sampling is critical for our PV-RCNN framework since keypoints bridge the point-voxel representations and influence the performance of proposal refinement.
-However, the previous keypoint sampling algorithm (see Sec.~\ref{sec:vsa}) has two main drawbacks. (i) Farthest point sampling is time-consuming due to its quadratic complexity, which hinders the training and inference speed of PV-RCNN, especially for keypoint sampling of large-scale points. (ii) Previous algorithm would generate a large number of background keypoints that are generally useless to the proposal refinement, since only the keypoints around the proposals can be retrieved by the RoI-grid pooling module.
-To mitigate these drawbacks, we propose a more efficient and effective keypoint sampling algorithm for 3D object detection.
+The keypoint sampling is critical for PV-RCNN framework as keypoints bridge the point-voxel representations and heavily influence the performance of proposal refinement.
+However, previous keypoint sampling algorithm (see Sec.~\ref{sec:vsa}) has two main drawbacks. (i) Farthest point sampling is time-consuming due to its quadratic complexity, which hinders the training and inference speed of PV-RCNN, especially for keypoint sampling on large-scale point clouds. (ii) It would generate a large number of background keypoints that are generally useless to proposal refinement, since only the keypoints around proposals can be retrieved by RoI-grid pooling module.

 To mitigate these drawbacks, we propose the \textit{Sectorized Proposal-Centric} (SPC) keypoint sampling to uniformly sample keypoints from more concentrated neighboring regions of proposals, while also being much faster than the vanilla farthest point sampling algorithm.
 It mainly consists of two novel steps, which are the proposal-centric filtering and the sectorized sampling, which are illustrated in the following paragraphs.

 \textbf{Proposal-Centric Filtering.} To better concentrate the keypoints on the more important areas and also reduce the complexity of the next sampling process, we first adopt the proposal-centric filtering step.